fuwaneko/node-protobuf/README.md

 ### Serialize

-**Protobuf.Serialize(object, schema)**
+**Protobuf.serialize(object, schema, [callback])**

 Serializes plain object with accordance to protocol schema (i.e. message described in you protocol description file).

+Accepts optional callback parameter which is essentially a function in Node.js callback style, i.e. function(error, result) {}.
+In case of exceptions (see below) they are passed as first parameter to callback.

+- Returns Node.js Buffer
-Returns Node.js Buffer.
-Throws an exception if schema does not exist.
+- Throws if schema does not exist
+- Throws if required fields are not present

-### Parse
+### parse

-**Protobuf.Parse(buffer, schema)**
+**Protobuf.parse(buffer, schema, [callback])**

-Parses Buffer (or UInt8Array for example, just anything that is binary data array) according to schema and returns plain object.
-If first argument isn't a Buffer, throws an exception.
-If Buffer is malformed (i.e. not a Protobuf), throws an exception.
+Parses Buffer (or UInt8Array for example, just anything that is binary data array) according to schema.

+Accepts optional callback parameter which is essentially a function in Node.js callback style, i.e. function(error, result) {}.
+In case of exceptions (see below) they are passed as first parameter to callback.

+- Returns plain object
+- Throws if first argument isn't a Buffer
+- Throws if Buffer is malformed (i.e. not a Protobuf)

 ### Enums handling